IdreesAbuEtewy/IntelliGlass-Smart-Solar-Window-System/README.md

    ```

 3. **Install Dependencies**:
-   Ensure you have the required libraries installed for Arduino and Simulink.
+   Ensure you have the required libraries installed for ESP-32 and Simulink.

 4. **Download the Latest Release**:
    Visit the [Releases](https://github.com/IdreesAbuEtewy/IntelliGlass-Smart-Solar-Window-System/releases) section to download the latest version.
 Execute the necessary files for setup.